devops329/devops/instruction/grafana/grafana.md

 > [!IMPORTANT]
 >
-> Do not give your credit card to Grafana.
-You will not need to pay for anything used by this class.
+> 💳 Do not give your credit card to Grafana.
+You will not need to pay Grafana anything for your work in this class.

 1. Go to [the Grafana website](https://grafana.com/)
 1. Press the `Create account` button.